 As the first semester draws to an end, students are busy with academic, sports and musical endeavors.
 The Christmas Fest concert with the ninth and tenth grade choirs, Chamber Singers and instrumental groups, takes place in early December.
 The 8th graders have a recorder recital mid-December.
 Because the semester ends before Christmas, the final week regularly involves the completion of projects and papers, as well as testing.
 The semester ends with the Indoor Field Day and the second junior drama performance.
-During the Christmas break, there is a Varsity Wrestling Tournament, an alumni basketball tournament and a Varsity and Junior Varsity basketball tournament.
+During the Christmas break, there is a Varsity Wrestling Tournament and occasionally and Alumni basketball or volleyball game.